 The past year has been an eye opener for many Americans including for me personally.
 We’ve seen, step by step, how the election process happens for the President of the United States.
 The truth for many of us is that this is the first time we truly paid attention and admittedly perhaps a bit too late.
 At least for me as a mom of 3, over 40, married left wondering what we’re building for my children’s tomorrow with my voting actions today.
 Did I really share my voice?

-As children we grow up learning that one day we’ll get to vote and believe our vote can make the difference.
-As adults we walk the walk and talk the talk and then go through the steps of voting.
-However at the end of the day, I’ll admit I had a moment to myself thinking….
+As children, we grow up learning that one day we’ll get to vote and believe our vote can make a difference.
+As adults, we walk the walk and talk the talk and then go through the steps of voting.
+However, at the end of the day, I’ll admit I had a moment to myself thinking….

 Did I do enough to make my one vote matter?

-As we march into 2017 and look to our newly elected officials, I ask you to RISE UP together and see how you can BE A VOICE today for the tomorrow you want our children to live in.
+As we march into a new year and look to our newly elected officials, I ask you to RISE UP together and see how you can BE A VOICE today for the tomorrow you want our children to live in.

 Ways to Take Action and RISE UP